CONCEPT OF SELF EMPLOYMENT

 Self-employed people generally find their own work rather than being provided with work by an employer, earning income from a trade or business that they operate.

-The financial security or regular salary is a guaranty as long as the employer is active and the enterprise is lucrative.
+The financial security or regular salary is a guarantee as long as the employer is active and the enterprise is lucrative.

 When you take up the challenge of being self-employed, you should consider the advantages and disadvantages too.

-Because, working at the pros and cons will go a long way to help you to overcome the trials and go ahead to succeed.
+Because working on the pros and cons will go a long way to help you to overcome the trials and go ahead to succeed.

 Factors to consider before embarking on Self-employment